paymentwall/paymentwall.github.io/_apicontent/content-tools-payment-systems.md

 ---
 ## Payment Systems

-Payment system API can retrieve the list of payment systems activated for a project in a specific country along with their names, logos and shortcodes.
+Payment system API can retrieve the list of payment systems activated for a project in a specific country along with their names, logos and short codes.

 ##### Parameters